Residents and Fellows

 Closed Saturday and Sunday and holidays.

-- You will also need proof of address.
+- Bring a proof of address.
 This should be a piece of mail addressed to you that has been post-marked within 30 days and delivered through the U.S. Postal Service.
 If you have not received any mail yet, you can mail yourself a letter and bring that with you after it has been delivered.

 - Bring good standing letter and pay statement from myUk.

 - Bring all of your official immigration documents, including passport with visa and (or Print out from I-94), I-20 or DS-2019.

 - NOTE: Non-immigrants are not allowed to register to vote.
 Please check "No" when asked in your application.